smokeyfro/SmokeyFro.com/content/work/fairy-knowe-backpackers.md

 testimonial:
 launch_date: 2019-08-01
 ---
 Custom WordPress site using Beans as the base with a custom theme and plugin.
-I created custom post types for the different rooms and cleaned up the backend admin.
+I created custom post types for the different rooms and cleaned up the backend admin...